 Temple Graduate School Funding

-- Explore Department of Africology and African American Studies Scholarships
+- Learn about Africology and African American Studies MA Scholarships and Financial Aid

-Admission requirements to the MA and PhD programs in Africology and African American Studies follow the general requirements established by Temple University.
-The deadline for the MA and PhD program is the same.
+Admission requirements to the Africology and African American studies master’s degree and PhD programs follow the general requirements established by Temple University.
+We do not have rolling admissions, the application deadline for the MA and PhD program is January 15 for fall semester.